creemama/run-non-root/README.md

                           the --user option for more info.

 Examples:
-  # Run sh as a non-root user.
+  # Run bash or sh as a non-root user.
   run-non-root

   # Run id as a non-root user.